bobkybetgo/altspacevr-project-unity-cursor/README.md

 4) 'Lighting Off' was meant to disable lighting, though the vert/frag functions already ignore lights.

+5) Commented out 'LockScreen' code, as it was causing problems in my editor.

 ## Part 2 - Enhancement

 # Files (in addition to files above)